 The Pack, The Tent, and The Sleeping Bag

 The Baltoro was the one pack at REI that fit my frame excellently and comfortably.
 I’ve had trouble in the past from even heavy day packs pulling on my shoulders, but so far in my test runs the Baltoro’s frame and padding make it so that you barely feel the weight from the gear inside.
 Plus, with multiple ways to access the main compartment, an included rain cover, and multiple exterior pockets, it has everything I want in my pack.
-Though it’s on the heavier side for a thru-hiking pack at 5 lbs 6.4 Oz (All measurements in this blog are taken by myself at home), I think that it’s overall comfort and added features more than justify that weight in my opinion.
+Though it’s on the heavier side for a thru-hiking pack at 5 lbs 6.4 Oz (All measurements in this blog are taken by myself at home), I think that its overall comfort and added features more than justify that weight in my opinion.

 As I mentioned in my previous blog, I’m not new to the outdoor world.
 Over time I’ve accumulated bits and bobs of gear.
 One of these pieces is the tent that I will be using on the trail, the L.L.
 Bean Microlight UL 1.
 I’ve used the Microlight for a few years now, and I couldn’t imagine a tent I would rather take with me on the trail.
-It’s roomy enough for a one man tent, simplistic to set up, especially if the rain cover isn’t needed, and comfortably light weight at 2 lbs, 6.4 oz.
-I’ve been sold on this tent since it kept my warm and dry during a particularly windy night of island camping, and I’m confident that it will continue to provide that level of comfort be it stealth camping or by a shelter.
+It’s roomy enough for a one-man tent, simplistic to set up, especially if the rain cover isn’t needed, and comfortably lightweight at 2 lbs, 6.4 oz.
+I’ve been sold on this tent since it kept me warm and dry during a particularly windy night of island camping, and I’m confident that it will continue to provide that level of comfort be it stealth camping or by a shelter.

 The Sleeping Bag… and Pad… and Bag Liner

-For my sleep system I’ll be using a piece of well worn gear and two pieces of new gear.
-My sleeping bag is my well worn North Face Cat’s Meow.
+For my sleep system, I’ll be using a piece of well-worn gear and two pieces of new gear.
+My sleeping bag is my well-worn North Face Cat’s Meow.
 I’ve owned this bag for about 4-5 years now, it’s still holding strong and keeping me toasty.
 It is however only rated at 20 degrees, and I’m starting the AT in early March.
 As such, I recently purchased a Sea to Summit Thermolite Reactor Compact Plus.
 Beyond being a mouthful to say in full, I’m eager to bring the Thermolite because I think my plan with it is rather clever.
-I can use it as the liner for my main bag during the cold early months, swap to my main bag alone for the warmer months of spring, and during the hotter summer I can use the Thermolite on it’s own and send my heavier and much larger bag home.
+I can use it as the liner for my main bag during the cold early months, swap to my main bag alone for the warmer months of spring, and during the hotter summer I can use the Thermolite on its own and send my heavier and much larger bag home.

-Of course, neither of those is particularly useful if I lose all my heat due to lack of a sleeping pad.
+Of course, neither of those is particularly useful if I lose all my heat due to the lack of a sleeping pad.
 I’ve been a lifelong user of Thermarest products.
 However, when I broke out my old self inflating pad for this hike, I realized it probably wasn’t going to cut it.
 So instead, I opted for the newer Neoair Xlite.
 This pad fits more effectively on the outside of my pack, is much lighter, and comes with an inflation bag that doubles as an extra dry sack.
-Combined together with my bag and liner, I should have a sleeping set-up to keep my warm through the entire hike.
+Combined together with my bag and liner, I should have a sleeping set-up to keep me warm through the entire hike.

 The Other Essentials

 Here is another area where I break from tradition a bit.
-In my research, over the past couple of years one filter has become quintessential with thru hiking, the Sawyer Squeeze.
+In my research, over the past couple of years, one filter has become quintessential with thru hiking, the Sawyer Squeeze.
 I instead opted for the Katadyn Pocket Filter.
 Torches and pitchforks down people, let me explain.
 While it is a pound heavier than the Squeeze, I’m more than fine with my pack weight as of the writing of this gear list.
 In the end, choosing the Katadyn over the Sawyer came down to two primary reasons for me.
-The first is that while the combination of the Sawyer and a smart water bottle seems tempting, I really hate using a disposable plastic even if I put it to it’s absolute mileage.
-Instead, I much prefer my nalgenes, which fill much easier with the Katadyn.
+The first is that while the combination of the Sawyer and a smart water bottle seems tempting, I really hate using disposable plastic even if I put it to its absolute mileage.
+Instead, I much prefer my Nalgenes, which fill much easier with the Katadyn.
 Secondly, I want a filter that I know isn’t going to break on me, and while the Sawyer is tough, I’ve been known to break gear similar to it.
-So for it’s durability and better usefulness with my water storage, I went with the Katadyn.
+So for its durability and better usefulness with my water storage, I went with the Katadyn.

-In terms of my kitchen I’ve gone for a simple set up.
+In terms of my kitchen, I’ve gone for a simple setup.
 For my stove, the Optimus Vega.
 For my pot, a GSI Outdoors Halulite.
 It’s light, and it can boil water.
-Both products are built to last and hopefully they will.
+Both products are built to last and hopefully, they will.